Professional, Technical, and Skill-Based education

 - This certifying body conducts All India Trade Tests for those who complete training in ITIs and awards National Trade Certificates to successful candidates.

-- The State Council for Vocational Training (SCVT) at the state levels and the sub committees have been established to assist the National Council.
-The Quality Council of India (QCI) was set up jointly by Government of India and the Indian industry as an autonomous body to establish a national accreditation structure in the field of education, healthcare, environment protection, governance, social sectors, infrastructure, vocational training and other areas that have significant bearing in improving the quality of life.
+- The State Council for Vocational Training (SCVT) at the state levels and the sub-committees have been established to assist the National Council.
+The Quality Council of India (QCI) was set up jointly by the Government of India and the Indian industry as an autonomous body to establish a national accreditation structure in the field of education, healthcare, environment protection, governance, social sectors, infrastructure, vocational training and other areas that have a significant bearing in improving the quality of life.

 - All institutions (Government and private ITIs) seeking formal affiliation from NCVT have to first get accreditation from the Quality Council of India